Laurent Adamowicz

 Laurent Adamowicz is a French businessman, entrepreneur, lecturer, author, and public health advocate.
-He is the founder and president of the public charity EChO – Eradicate Childhood Obesity Foundation and a member of the Harvard T.H.
+He is the founder and was president of the public charity EChO – Eradicate Childhood Obesity Foundation and a member of the Harvard T.H.
 Chan School of Public Health Nutrition Round Table.

 Education

-Adamowicz graduated with a B.A. from ESCP Europe and subsequently obtained an MBA from the Wharton School.
+Laurent Adamowicz is a graduate of the École Supérieure de Commerce de Paris and holds an MBA from Wharton.

 Career

 Adamowicz was a co-founder of Global Commerce Technology Company (GC Tech SA), a technology company that introduced the first micro-payments system on the Internet in 1995.

 He organized the buyout of Fauchon in January 1998.
-Fauchon operated 650 stores in 34 countries.